davidstavin/osticket-prereqs/README.md

 <img width="764" height="475" alt="Win+R IIS-Manager" src="https://github.com/user-attachments/assets/aad9e055-29b1-41a0-ac3b-60fe5ca36310" />

-Inside the now opened IIS Manager, find the widget for PHP Manager as depicted, and double-click to enter it's confiugration menu.
+Inside the now opened IIS Manager, find the widget for PHP Manager as depicted, and double-click to enter its configuration menu.
 <img width="2604" height="1125" alt="iismanager-opened-annotated" src="https://github.com/user-attachments/assets/b20a1f99-73e0-4c5c-8244-e898d3cdca6c" />

 Now, click "Register New PHP Version"
 <img width="2604" height="1632" alt="register-new-php version-anno" src="https://github.com/user-attachments/assets/09293c77-8cd2-44d4-964c-67ad294e2edc" />

-Type `C:\PHP\php-cgi.exe` as the file path, and press okay.
+Type `C:\PHP\php-cgi.exe` as the file path, and press "Okay".
 _Alternatively_, navigate to it manually by clicking `...` on the right-most side to browse to the executable using the GUI (See the next image).
 <img width="1023" height="446" alt="phpversiondirectory" src="https://github.com/user-attachments/assets/0d69a1f0-f495-4ecd-9a40-b730d7162683" />

 (The exe file depicted through 'browse')
 <img width="2365" height="1419" alt="phpversionnav" src="https://github.com/user-attachments/assets/e14cffc4-2d61-4f65-aece-d8419cdbec57" />

-After providing the executable's file path click OK, and you will be returned to the PHP Manager which will no longer display the warning banner "PHP is not enabled", and the options for "Change PHP version" and "Check phpinfo" will be interactable.
+After providing the executable's file path, and you will be returned to the PHP Manager which will no longer display the warning banner "PHP is not enabled", and the options for "Change PHP version" and "Check phpinfo" will be interactable.
 <img width="2604" height="1632" alt="php-registered" src="https://github.com/user-attachments/assets/60bee006-523e-4624-8c27-0443fe140986" />

 Next, to apply these changes, the webserver will need to be restarted.
-Return to the IIS Manager's dashboard by clicking the remote VM's name (in this case "osTicket-VM) under the connections panel, and then hit STOP on the action side panel.
+Return to the IIS Manager's dashboard by clicking the remote VM's name (in this case "osTicket-VM) under the "Connections" panel, and then hit `STOP` under the "Actions" panel.
 <img width="2604" height="1101" alt="click-stop-anno" src="https://github.com/user-attachments/assets/ff153f88-ec56-4da1-830d-f71d72733d4c" />

-Stopping the server may take a few seconds, but once completed, hit the START button, to relaunch the IIS webserver.
+Stopping the server may take a few seconds, but once completed, hit the `START` button, to relaunch the IIS webserver.
 <img width="2604" height="1124" alt="click-start-anno" src="https://github.com/user-attachments/assets/37a4c284-ab57-49b2-8e3d-26d89bc8f7c1" />